2024 Argentina vs Australia

 Before the floodgates opened in the Santa Fe sunshine, however, things were looking up for the Wallabies.

 Traded penalties in the first 10 minutes ended up leading to the opening try of the match from Australian flanker Carlo Tizzano, who finished off a Wallabies attack from short range 14 minutes in.
-An Argentine response a few minutes later was then ruled no try after an obstruction call in the buildup.
+An Argentine response a few minutes later was ruled no try after an obstruction call in the buildup.

-Fly-half Ben Donaldson, Australia’s hero last weekend in La Plata, booted through a penalty in the 21st minute to make it a 10-point cushion for the tourists, then Andrew Kellaway finished off a try of his own in the 28th after a sleek sequence of play in which he had a rapid one-two with trailing winger Max Jorgensen.
+Fly-half Ben Donaldson, Australia’s hero last weekend in La Plata, booted through a penalty in the 21st minute to make it a 10-point cushion for the tourists, then Andrew Kellaway finished off a try of his own in the 28th after a sleek sequence of play in which he had a rapid 1-2 with trailing winger Max Jorgensen.

 Things looked great for Australia at that moment.
 Until they weren’t.